ayatoullah/in-quiz-questions/react/reactjs-quiz.md

 - [ ] number
 - [ ] object
 - [ ] boolean

+explanation : go to message component and if class component you can type in constructor (console.log(typeof(props.orderNumber)) or function component before return
 #### Q56 You have added a style properity to the h1 but there is unexpected token error when runs.How do you fix it?
 ```javascript
 const element=<h1 style={backgroundColor:"blue"}></h1>